 “The School has also provided many generations of students with an education in the biological sciences that is second to none, and its alumni work and have impact all over the world.”

 Public are invited to attend the event.
-For more information and to register, visit 50 Years of Biology at ANU.
+For more information and to register, contact the Research Scool of Biology.